mcikalmerdeka/retrivia-app/README.md

 - Add memorial notes to preserve the feelings and context of each moment
 - Save and revisit your memories with a semantic search feature (coming soon)
 - Download high-quality photostrips with your memorial notes
+- Cloud storage for your photos and photostrips using Supabase

 ## Tech Stack